 5. Finally, I submit my invoice.
 Usual terms are 7 days from date of invoice.

 Yes, Words By Birds is a one-person enterprise.
 I’m responsible for every piece of work I produce for my clients.
-However, I do have a network of reliable freelancers I call on if I need to create a lot of content at short notice, and I meticulously edit their work to meet my high standards.
+However, I do have a network of talented and reliable freelancers I call on when I need to create a lot of content (usually blog posts) at short notice, and I meticulously edit their work to meet my high standards.

 Yes, it’s British English.
 I'm based in Melbourne, Australia, so my own copy is Aussie, mate.
 However, I do tailor my work to suit your target audience and can easily switch between British and American English as required.